Arsenije95/phasor_diagram/README.md

 ## Usage

-All the properties are required, size must be larger then or equal to 100.0, and the rest of them can't have negative values.
+All properties are required.
+The size must be greater than or equal to 100.0, and the rest of the properties cannot have negative values.

 ```dart
 PhasorDiagram(